FlyingJester/TurboSphere/README.md

 TurboSphere uses [SDL2](http://www.libsdl.org/) and [Google's V8](http://code.google.com/p/v8/).
 This combination allows for simple or complex games to be created easily using JavaScript.

-TurboSphere also uses the T5 key/value file reading library, and can optionally use AMD's libm instead of the system libm.
+TurboSphere also uses the T5 file I/O library.

 Want to ask a question?
 TurboSphere is supported on the [Sphere forums](http://forums.spheredev.org/).
 Be sure to mention you are using TurboSphere, as the original Sphere is also supported there.

 For building instructions, see the docs/INSTALL files.
 The Linux file includes instructions for getting and building the right version of V8.
 Scons is the only current build system used for TurboSphere.

 Installation